b2renger/PdDroidPublisher/_posts/2015-11-01-Import_and_build.md

 ![import android code]({{site.baseurl}}/img/import_and_build/import_android_code.png)

-Next to the *Root Directory* field click *Browse* and navigate to the folder containing the last distribution you just downloaded.
+Next to the *Root Directory* field click *Browse* and navigate to the folder containing the last distribution you just extracted.

 Finally click *Finish* to import the 5 projects, do not click *copy project into workspace* check box.
 As we want to keep our workspace and our code separated.